Our Mission and Vision

 What We Build

-- New construction on vacant or infill lots
+- New construction on vacant or infill lots, or completely rehabbed homes.

 - Completion of “School Houses” started by Garland ISD Building Trades

-HFHGG builds new homes and completes various home repair/*preservation projects.
-Volunteer builders work alongside our partner family to complete each new home.
+HFHGG builds new homes and rehabs existing homes for new homeowners.
+Volunteer builders work alongside our partner families to complete each new or rehabbed home.
 All construction meets city building codes.
-HFHGG has partnered with the Garland ISD Building Trades classes at Naaman Forest High School, Garland High School and North Garland High Schools since 2003 to build one Habitat home each year.
+HFHGG also partners with the Garland ISD Building Trades classes at Naaman Forest High School, Garland High School, and North Garland High Schools, and since 2003 works on a new Habitat home each year.
 Once near completion, these ‘school houses’ are moved to foundations on infill lots, and finished out by Habitat for Humanity volunteers and the partner family.
-We also enjoy a close working relationship with the City of Garland as well as a number of dedicated financial partners like R-Delta Engineering.
+We also enjoy a close working relationship with the City of Garland as well as a number of dedicated financial and building partners.

-*HFHGG is currently engaged in an exciting Veterans Build Initiative to preserve 3 houses built in the 1920’s.
-Through a collaborative effort with Veritex Bank, Garland Housing Finance Corp (GHFC), Mr. Charles Killion, the City of Garland, and other corporate sponsors, Habitat of Greater Garland will physically move the 3 houses to new lots, rehab the houses, and make them into homes for Veterans of the United States Armed Forces.
+In 2020 HFHGG completed an exciting Veterans Build Initiative to preserve 3 houses built in the 1920’s.
+Through a collaborative effort with Veritex Bank, Garland Housing Finance Corp (GHFC), the City of Garland, and other corporate sponsors, Habitat of Greater Garland physically moved the 3 houses to new lots, rehabbed the houses, and made them into homes for Veterans of the United States Armed Forces.

 Who We Serve

 Each family we serve must meet three requirements: willingness to partner, ability to pay, and demonstrate a need for housing.
 We partner with families to build decent, safe, affordable, and energy efficient homes with affordable mortgages.
 Our program focuses on helping the families we serve become self-sufficient and constructive members of the community contributing to City, County, and School Taxes.